HoneyDuoCrypto/Bruce/contexts/phase1/context_pm-web-phases.md

             }

             navigator.clipboard.writeText(reportText).then(() => {
                 showMessage('📋 Report copied to clipboard!
-Ready for Claude handoff.', 'success');
+Paste it into ChatGPT.', 'success');
             }).catch(() => {
                 showMessage('❌ Failed to copy to clipboard', 'error');
             });
         }

         function openReportsFolder() {
-            showMessage('📁 Reports are saved to: claude_reports/ folder in your project directory', 'info');
+            showMessage('📁 Reports are saved to: chatgpt_reports/ folder in your project directory', 'info');
         }

         function showMessage(message, type) {